fpcorso/data-blog/content/2023-01-16-seaborn-scatterplot.md

 ![A basic scatterplot graph with no labels or title.
 Shows an upward trend for size and price.]({static}/images/seaborn-scatterplot-example-1.png)

-We can quickly see that there is a trend that shows that as the size gets larger the price increases.
+We can quickly see that there is a trend showing that the price increases as the size increases.
 However, it is also easy to notice the outlier where the price is 4 and the size is 1.

 ## Creating a Scatterplot with Real Data

-Now that we looked at a basic scatterplot, let's look at an example using real data with a nicer graph that's closer to being "done."
+Now that we looked at a basic scatterplot, let's look at an example using actual data with a nicer graph that's closer to being "done."

 First, the data is [the "Fortune Top 1000 Companies by Revenue 2022" dataset](https://www.kaggle.com/datasets/surajjha101/fortune-top-1000-companies-by-revenue-2022) on Kaggle.
 This data set lists the Fortune 1000 companies, and a few stats for the 2021 year, such as their market value and profits for 2021.
 Let's see if there are any interesting findings when we compare market values with a company's profits.
 I downloaded the data set and cleaned up some of the data already.

-We again set up our imports and prepare our data.
-Then, we read in from the CSV I created.
+We again set up our imports read in from the CSV I created when preparing the data.

 ```python
 import pandas as pd